 In an attempt to minimize dumping of used oil and other hazardous materials into the storm drain system, Bountiful City supports and encourages efforts to provide acceptable disposal options for these substances.
 Bountiful City accepts used oil for recycling at the City Public Works shop Located at 950 South 200 West in Bountiful.
 Residents can take used oil to this location for proper disposal.
 The City also sponsors and pays for an annual household hazardous waste disposal program.
 This allows Bountiful residents to bring their household hazardous waste to a centralized location in Bountiful on a specified day for proper disposal.
-On a county basis, Wasatch Integrated Waste accepts household hazardous waste throughout the year.
 Residents will be made aware of an appropriate way to dispose of their household hazardous waste.